Thomas A. Regelski: Career

 Regelski began his career in public schools teaching music (rural-Bemus Point N.Y.; urban-Middletown N.Y.).
-After earning his doctorate, he returned to his alma mater (SUNY Fredonia, School of Music) where he taught secondary school teaching methods, choral conducting and methods, and foundation of education studies in philosophy, psychology, and sociology (1980-2001).
+After earning his doctorate, he returned to his alma mater (SUNY Fredonia, School of Music) where he taught secondary school teaching methods, choral conducting and methods, and foundation of education studies in philosophy, psychology, and sociology (1980–2001).

 He also taught at Aichi University in Nagoya, Japan (1985), Sibelius Academy in Helsinki, Finland (as a Fulbright Scholar in 2000), and was a research fellow at the Philosophy of Education Research Center at Harvard University (1991).

-His most recent position was as Docent at Helsinki University, Faculty of Behavioral Science (including education) where he taught "Writing of Scholarly English," (2005-2018) for students and faculty wishing to publish in English.
+A later position was as Docent at University of Helsinki, Faculty of Behavioral Science (including education) where he taught "Writing of Scholarly English," (2005–2018) for students and faculty wishing to publish in English.